Skip to main content

 How does JobNimbus compare to Projul?

-Projul costs $399/month for the Core plan with unlimited users.
+Projul costs $4,788/year for the Core plan with unlimited users.
 JobNimbus starts at $225/month but adds per-user fees that quickly push the total above Projul’s flat rate.
 Projul also includes estimating, job costing, scheduling, and time tracking that JobNimbus doesn’t have natively.
 For a 10-person team, Projul saves roughly $6,600 per year compared to JobNimbus.

 Can I try JobNimbus before buying?